-The sediment-water model performance was evaluated with several parameters (RSE, Pbias, and E) and the actual by predicted PO4 concentrations over the last decade.
-Those recent PO4 concentrations are more comparable to the background (Fig. S10; Table 2; mean Temse [2007-2016] = 170 μg PO4-PL-1).
+The sediment-water model performance was evaluated with several parameters (RSE, PBIAS, and E) and the actual PO4 by predicted plots of the PO4 concentrations over the last decade.
+Those recent PO4 concentrations are more comparable to the background (Fig. S10 in the Supplement and Table 2; mean Temse $[2007-2016] = 170 \,\mu g \, PO_4 - P \, L^{-1}$ ).
 Model 3b was considered the most suitable for predicting background concentrations.
-The Pbias was the lowest for recent observations for model 3b.
-The average tendency of simulated data compared to the observations was only -14.9 %, which is within the acceptable range of ±25% (Moriasi et al., 1983).
-Model 2b had an underestimation of observed data of more than 28%, and model 1b overestimated recent observations by more than 60%.
+The PBIAS was the lowest for recent observations for model 3b.
+The average tendency of simulated data compared to the observations was only -14.9 %, which is within the acceptable range of $\pm 25$ % (Moriasi et al., 1983).
+Model 2b had an underestimation of observed data of more than 28 %, and model 1b overestimated recent observations by more than 60 %.
 Such an overestimation is unwanted for calculating the background, and therefore, both were considered unsuitable (Table 2).
-The actual by predicted plots illustrate a similar message (Fig. S10).
+The actual PO4 by predicted plots illustrates a similar message (Fig. S10).
 Based on these observations, model 3b was considered the best model, although the residual standard error (RSE) was lower for model 2b (Table S2).
-The selected model 3b successfully reconstructs the rise and fall in surface water PO4-concentrations based on the sediment characteristic DPS (Fig. 4).
+The selected model 3b successfully reconstructs the rise and fall in surface water $PO_4$ concentrations based on the sediment characteristic DPS (Fig. 4).